Documentation

 Hook setup

 mind setup wires Mindrealm into your agent so it reviews every change automatically.
-It detects which agents are present (Claude Code, Codex, and Gemini), asks which to set up, and asks where: globally in ~/.claude / ~/.codex / ~/.gemini (the default), or just the current project with --local (.claude / .codex / .gemini in the working directory).
+It detects which agents are present (Claude Code, Codex, Kimi Code, and Antigravity), asks which to set up, and asks where: globally in your home config (the default), or just the current project with --local.
+Kimi Code is the exception: it reads hooks only from ~/.kimi-code/config.toml, so it is always set up globally.
 Each agent is covered below.

-Skip the prompts with flags, for example mind setup --platform claude-code,codex,gemini --global --yes.
+Skip the prompts with flags, for example mind setup --platform claude-code,codex,kimi,antigravity --global --yes.

 Claude Code

-mind setup --platform claude-code writes a Stop hook and the Bash(mind:*) permission to ~/.claude/settings.json (or .claude/settings.json with --local), and installs the bundled skills.
+mind setup --platform claude-code writes a Stop hook and the Bash(mind:*) permission to ~/.claude/settings.json (or .claude/settings.json with --local).
 The hook runs as soon as it is written, with no approval step:

 {